lumen-org/modelbase/README.md

     * Install the `cgmodsel` package with `git submodule init && git submodule update`
     * Install submodule `pip3 install cgmodsel` from `<root>`.
 3. Install the base package `mb.modelbase` of the backend locally, i.e, do `cd <root>/mb-modelbase-pkg && pip3 install .`
+4. Install the data package `mb.data`, i.e, do `cd <root>/mb-data-pkg && pip3 install .`
 4. Run `bin/initialize.py`: this will create some simples models to start with in `bin/fitted_models`.
 This is also a sanity check that things are all right with your installation.

 **Setup of optional components:**

 This project uses the namespace `mb`.
 In that namespace a number of packages exist.
-Following the setup instructions above you just installed the core package 'mb.modelbase'- If you want to install additional optional components you simply install the corresponding namespace packages, analogous to above.
+Following the setup instructions above you just installed the core package 'mb.modelbase' and the data package 'mb.data'.
+If you want to install additional optional components you simply install the corresponding namespace packages, analogous to above.

 Note that these subpackages may have conflicting dependencies.
 Hence, you may not be able to install all components at once.

-The following namespace packages exist.
+The following additional optional components and corresponding namespace packages exist.
 Each of them provide an additional type of model to work with.
  * `mb.pymc3`: Use probabilistic programs / statistical models written in the PyMC3 probabilistic programming language.
  * `mb.stan`: Use probabilistic programs / statistical models written in the STAN probabilistic programming language.
  * `mb.gaussspn`: A gauss-SPN adapter.
 SPN stands for Sum-Product-Network.